jalex-op/Website-Landing-Page/README.md

 # Website-Landing-Page
 A landing page for a website.
-Using HTML, CSS, Flexbot
+Using HTML, CSS, Flexbox